shivaverma/Face-Generator/README.md

 ### Using GAN to generate human faces (Tensorflow).

-Please read my [blog](https://medium.com/@shivajbd/generating-human-faces-using-adversarial-network-960863bc1deb) for this project.
+Please read my [blog](https://medium.com/@shivajbd/generating-human-faces-using-adversarial-network-960863bc1deb) to get a detailed insight for this project.

 ### Introduction